Solinea/goldstone-server/INSTALL.rst

 Now that everything has been configured, point your browser to the goldstone server IP address or name and begin using Goldstone.

-Your first task is to login into your Goldstone administrator's account and change its e-mail address to a valid address.
+Your system administrator account is "admin" / "changeme".
+Your first task is to login using these credentials, and change this account's password and e-mail address.